 Relational Agency

 What do we mean by relational agency?
-Relational agency not only influences the relationships that you have with others but also the relationship you have with self.
-Through relational agency establishes, we get the confidence to establish and reinforces relationship boundaries — without guilt or fear.
-Relationship agency reflects what we believe about ourselves and how our beliefs are manifest in our relationships.
+Relational agency not only influences the relationships that you have with others but also the relationship you have with yourself – in relationship to others.
+Through relational agency, we get the confidence to establish and reinforce relationship boundaries — without guilt or fear.
+Relationship agency reflects what we believe about ourselves, how we deserve to be treated and how we show up in our relationships.

 A strong relational agency is not easy to uphold — at least not without strong conviction and trust in faith.
 Out of the three agencies that we’ve discussed this week, relational agency represents and reflects the health of our other agencies — spiritual and emotional.

 I have the privilege of working with victims and survivors of domestic abuse.
 I say privilege because I am a survivor of childhood abuse by proxy.
 My mother and I endured horrific abuse for nearly two decades and that experience compels me to serve victims and survivors of domestic abuse unapologetically and with excellence.
-Domestic abuse reveals perhaps some of the most dysfunctional and insidious relationship dynamics.
+Domestic abuse reveals perhaps some of the most predatory, dysfunctional and insidious relational behavior.

 Nobody signs up to be abused.
 Nobody says “I Do” with the thought or belief that they are being inducted into an abusive nightmare.
 Yet, hundreds of thousands of individuals find themselves in a relationship with their worst nightmare.

 In addition to domestic abuse, countless individuals suffer abuse, neglect and maltreatment at the hands of friends, family and even their church.
-In all instances of abuse, it’s not a relationship problem, it’s a behavioral problem.
+In all instances of abuse, it’s not a relationship problem, it’s a behavioral problem inflicted on the victim.
 Relationship does not and cannot fix abuse, abuse can only be fixed by the perpetrator.
 How does this relate to our discussion today?

 In theory, according to an article by Anne Edwards and Caren D’arc, relational agency is defined as a capacity to engage with the dispositions of others [a person’s inherent qualities of mind and character] in order to interpret and act on the object of our actions in enhanced ways.
 What’s important to note is that relational agency isn’t just how we engage and manage relationships with others but also how we engage and manage relationship with ourselves.